-4. Take your kids to the dentist regularly.
-Kids should visit the dentist for the first time around their first birthday.
-After that, your dentist will recommend dental checkups and cleanings every 3 to 6 months depending on your child.
-Taking care of your child’s teeth is so important for their overall health but a visit to the dentist can be so expensive!
-That is why having dental coverage for your child is crucial.
-Did you know that the Florida KidCare program offers free and affordable health and dental insurance coverage for children from birth through 18 years of age— with no application fee?
+Did you know that the Florida KidCare program offers free and affordable health and dental insurance for children from birth through 18 years of age — with no application fee?
 Through Florida KidCare coverage, your child has access to private, quality health and dental providers.
-My kids were on Florida KidCare insurance for over 5 years and we just loved the pediatric dentist that we used – in fact, we still use him now that we have dental insurance through my work.
+My kids were on Florida KidCare insurance for over 5 years and we just loved all of the providers, we still have the same doctors now that we have insurance through my work.
 With year-round enrollment and an easy, free application, the time to apply for Florida KidCare is always now!

 About Florida KidCare

 Florida KidCare exists to increase the number of insured Florida children and assure they have access to quality health and dental care.
 All Florida KidCare program benefits include doctor visits, check-ups, hospital stays, surgeries, immunizations, prescriptions, emergencies, vision and hearing, dental, mental health services and more.
 Through Florida KidCare, some children will qualify for completely free coverage with Medicaid.
 Most families pay nothing at all for coverage, and many families pay just $15 or $20 a month.